yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/getting-started-tyk-cloud.md

 ### Hierarchy

-This diagram shows how _Organisation, Team/s, Environment/s, Control Plane/s and Edge/s_ fit in with each other and which object contains which:
+This diagram shows how _Organisation, Teams, Environments, Control Planes and Edge Gateways_ fit in with each other and which object contains which:

 ![image](https://user-images.githubusercontent.com/3155222/141136984-46820458-01ac-4a50-b91f-fc4836caf204.png)